mounchiliu/IndividualProject/README.md

 Real-time?

 Frame-to-frame tracked reconstruction of dynamic objects?
 Yes.
-THe system reconstruct all the potential dynamic objects
+The system reconstructs all the potential dynamic objects

 Which kind of semantic method it use?
 MNC Network